Recrafter/lapis/README.md

 1. Define a Kotlin interface annotated with `@KAccessor`.
 2. Specify the `target` class and (optionally) a `widener`.
 3. Declare abstract properties and functions for the fields and methods to expose.
-4. Run the Gradle build â Nametag will generate the Mixin interface, Kotlin factory, and extensions.
+4. Run the Gradle build - Nametag will generate the Mixin interface, Kotlin factory, and extensions.

 ---